-12.)
-The lower beam should be oriented so that the handle is on the Dobby Side of the loom.
-Follow the same procedure to mount a lower beam (but remember, you may only mount a Sectional Beam in the upper location).

-SECOND WARP BEAM BRACKETS

-- 1.)
-As noted above, if you intend to use two warp beams in your weaving, you'll need to attach an extra set of brackets to the Rear Verticals.
-These Warp Beam Brackets support an additional cross member which is used to direct your warp to the harnesses. - 2.)
-Select the Warp Beam Brackets.
-They are identical, so you needn't be concerned about left and right. - 3.)
-As shown in the diagram, these brackets bolt into the top of the Rear Verticals.

-- 4.)
-Remove and save the two bolts that connect each vertical to the Middle Rear Horizontal. - 5.)
+11.)
+Slip the handle over the protrudi axle, insert the bolt, and secure nut.
+Note that the handle is con bolt, the head of which must fit i with the washer and nected with a carriage 12.)
+The lower beam should be orient is on the Dobby Side of the loom procedure to mount a lower bear may only mount a Sectional Bea tion). n.
+Follow the same m (but remember, you SECOND WARP BEAM BRACKETS 1.)
+As noted above, if you intend to in your weaving, you'll need to a of brackets to the Rear Verticals.
+Brackets support an additional cr used to direct your warp to the h ttach an extra set These Warp Beam ross member which is 2.)
+Select the Warp Beam Brackets. you needn't be concerned about 3.)
+As shown in the diagram, these l top of the Rear Verticals. brackets bolt into the 4.)
+Remove and save the two bolts that connect each vertical to the Middle Rear Horizontal. ן [[1]יןווו 5.)
 We've pre-positioned the bracket mounting bolts in the brackets.
-Remove the square nuts from the bolt ends, push the brackets into place, and tighten with a 1/2" wrench. - 6.)
+Remove the square nuts from the bolt ends, push the brackets into place, and tighten with a 1/2" wrench.
+6.)
 You will have received an extra Breast Beam.
 In this case, it will act as a Warp Separation Beam.
-You may place it in the bracket pockets now or wait until you dress the loom.
+You may place it in the bracket pock- ets now or wait until you dress the loom. ٤

-MOUNT THE BRAKE CABLE SYSTEM

-- 1.)
-You've already installed your Brake Pedal(s), now you need to add the cables and springs. - 2.)
+/////////////////////////////////////// MOUNT THE BRAKE CABLE SYSTEM 1.)
+You've already installed your Brake Pedal(s), now you need to add the cables and springs.
+2.)
 Brake cables come in different lengths, depending on the type of beam you're using, and its location.
 Your cable assemblies are individually bagged and marked, but if you become confused, consult the table below.

-Beam Type Cable Length

-Sectional 74 1/4"

-Upper Plain Beam 51"

-Lower Plain Beam 48"

-- 3.)
-Select the poly bag with the appropriate cable assembly.
-It will contain:

-- Steel BRAKE CABLE

-- 1 Tension Tie-Up with Toggle

-- 1 "J" Bolt assembly

-- 1 Eye Bolt/Cord assembly
+Beam Type Cable Length Sectional74-1/4"Upper Plain Beam51"Lower Plain Beam48" 3.)
+Select the poly bag with the appropriate cable assem- bly.
+It will contain: Steel BRAKE CABLE 1 - Tension Tie-Up with Toggle 1 - "J" Bolt assembly 1 - Eye Bolt/Cord assembly 4.)

-4.)
 The accompanying diagram indicates the holes for the cable mounting hardware.
+U C C C C C C C C C C C C C C C C C C C